 This data protection information as amended in June 2018 is currently applicable.

 Due to improvements of our website and website offers or based on statutory or government standard, it may become necessary to amend this data protection information.
-You find the latest applicable data protection information by clicking the link on the following website
+You find the latest applicable data protection information in this page.

 You may read or print this updated and amended version at any time.